Human trafficking in South Africa

-Human trafficking in South Africa is illegal occurs as a practice of forced labour and commercial sexual exploitation among imported and exported trafficked men, women, and children.
+Human trafficking in South Africa occurs as a practice of forced labour and commercial sexual exploitation among imported and exported trafficked men, women, and children.
 Generally, South African girls are trafficked for the purposes of commercial sexual exploitation and domestic servitude, while boys are used for street vending, food service, and agriculture.
 Anecdotal evidence suggests that South African children can also be forced to provide unpaid labor for landowners in return for land occupancy, living accommodation, or for maintaining labor tenancy rights.
 In any case, this form of unpaid labor has caused human trafficking to be described as a modern form of slavery.
 Human trafficking is the result of a combination of several factors, including gender inequality, economic instability, and political conflict.
 Since Africa experiences all of these, it is an active hub for human trafficking.
 Many urge for the need of a cultural shift to reduce instances of human trafficking by lessening the demand for sex and unpaid labor.